Death to Smoochy poster

 At 53 minutes, the Midpoint arrives at 49% of the runtime—precisely centered, creating perfect narrative symmetry.
 Significantly, this crucial beat False defeat: Randolph's sabotage campaign peaks with a Nazi scandal photo.
 Smoochy's reputation is seriously damaged.
 The stakes raise dramatically - Sheldon realizes the corrupt forces will destroy anyone who won't play along.
 The fun and games are over., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 80 minutes (74% through) represents the emotional nadir.
 Here, All is lost: Sheldon discovers the ice show is a mob front.
 His idealism has been completely corrupted - he's become what he despised.
 Nora distances herself.
 Assassination plot revealed.
-Metaphorical death of his integrity and the dream of staying pure., indicates the protagonist at their lowest point.
+Metaphorical death of his integrity and the dream of staying pure., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 86 minutes initiates the final act resolution at 79% of the runtime.
 Synthesis moment: Sheldon realizes he must reclaim his integrity AND fight back smart.
 He teams with reformed Randolph (who has found his own redemption) to expose the corruption and survive the assassination plot at the ice show., demonstrating the transformation achieved throughout the journey.